Shishir Bhattacharjee: Career

-Although one of the most influential artist of his generation, Shishir is best known to a mass audience as a political cartoonist for Bangladeshi largest circulation Bengali-language newspaper Prothom Alo and an Associate Professor of the Faculty of Fine Arts, Dhaka University, Bangladesh.
+Although one of the most influential artist of his generation, Shishir is best known to a mass audience as a political cartoonist for Bangladeshi largest circulation Bengali-language newspaper Prothom Alo and an associate professor of the Faculty of Fine Arts, Dhaka University, Bangladesh.
 His style as a political caricaturist has now given birth to a new generation of illustrators who follow his style.

 He led the influential genre-breaking group of alternative artists "Shomoy" that appeared in the 1980s, and were considered the "third wave" of Bangladesh artists.
 He was a vociferous and early critic of the Ershad military junta, which frequently placed him at odds with the authorities.
 His scathing critique of the Jamaat e Islami and 1971 war criminals made him a hated figure for the right-wing forces.
 Shishir is a major influence on politically motivated Bangladeshi artists.

 In 2002, Bhattacharjee released an album of cartoons.

 Exhibitions

 Shishir Bhattacharjee presented his first solo exhibition in 1994 in Chittagong, Bangladesh, and his second solo in 2000 in Dhaka, Bangladesh.
 He took part in a group exhibition under the ArtSouthAsia programme in Manchester, England, in 2002.
 He participated in a group exhibition in Pakistan.
 A month-long exhibition of Bhattacharjee took place in September 2007 in Japan.
 He was the only Bangladeshi artist in the 2007 show "System Error: War Is A Force That Gives Us Meaning" at Palazzo Papesse in Siena, co-curated by Bangladeshi artist and writer Naeem Mohaiemen.
 In March 2008, he had a group Exhibition in New York.
 In 2008, he had his first Bangladesh solo exhibition in seven years, at Gallery Kaya, one of the newer galleries.
 In 2013 he had a solo exhibition at Dhaka Art Center.
+In September 2025, Bhattacharjee held a solo drawing exhibition at Kalakendra in Lalmatia, Dhaka, where his works explored themes of natural catastrophe, human relationships, and political hypocrisy.